-The six units that made up Gowrie Primary School were named after six properties in the Tuggeranong Valley.
+The seven units that make up Gowrie Primary School were named after seven properties in the Tuggeranong Valley.
 School architect, Enrico Taglietti, designed the school buildings to reflect a rural theme.

 Athllon comes from the names of Harry Oldfield's family - Alfred, Ted, Harry, Les, Lile, Oldfield, and Nancy.
 Their original home stood where 'Blinky Bill' child care centre is now.
 The house was destroyed in the 1952 bushfires, which also wiped out nearby Fadden Pines.
 The foundations of Oldfield's second home can be seen in the City Parks Depot beside the Scout Hall in Gowrie.
 Their farm covered Gowrie, Monash, and parts of neighbouring suburbs.

 Gulla Gulla was the property of Mr Geoff Hyles.
 Baby Noel Hyles used to say, "Gulla, gulla, gulla," while crawling around the house and that gave their family the idea for the name.
 The cotoneaster hedge that was around the house can be seen in the children's playground in Watkins Street, opposite the Padua campus of McKillop College.